LennyN95/weboutline/README.md

 # Atom Weboutline Package

 Atom plugin that outlines properties for CSS, JS and PHP in js, css, html and php files.
+Github Markdown files .md are also supported.

 NOTE: Currently the styles are not loaded correctly.
-I', working on that and hopefully can provide an update soon - so stay tuned ;)
+I'm working on that and hopefully can provide an update soon - so stay tuned ;)

 ## Getting Started